MIT-Emerging-Talent/ET6-CDSP-group-19-repo/collaboration/retrospectives/3_data_analysis.md

 ### Banu Ozyilmaz

-### Contributions
+#### Contributions

 - Explored the dataset structure and identified key variables from the `B_tblProceeding` table relevant to our research question
 - Worked on initial data analysis and drafted the first version of the notebook
-- Maintained the 1_datasets documentation by recording newly added tables
+- Maintained the 1_datasets documentation by recording newly added tables and keeping track of data sources
-- Added content to the retrospective file, recorded agenda notes, and organized them in the notes folder
+- Added content to the retrospective file, recorded agenda notes, and organized them systematically in the notes folder
+- Helped teammates with documentation and error fixes
+- Contributed to team coordination and milestone planning discussions
+- Supported data quality assessment and validation efforts

 #### Challenges

-- Handling the size and complexity of the dataset was very challenging for me
+- Handling the size and complexity of the dataset was very challenging, requiring significant computational resources and processing time
-- Coordinating work across different time zones and personal commitments created scheduling difficulties
+- Coordinating work across different time zones and personal commitments created scheduling difficulties and communication gaps
-- Experienced a personal loss during this period that affected my availability and focus
+- Experienced a personal loss during this period that affected my availability and focus, requiring adaptation of work patterns
-- Learning new tools and methods while working under time pressure was demanding
+- Learning new tools and methods while working under time pressure was demanding and required balancing thoroughness with efficiency

 #### Progress

-- Gained hands-on experience with data manipulation tools like pandas
+- Gained hands-on experience with data manipulation tools like pandas and improved proficiency in data processing workflows
-- Improved ability to identify meaningful patterns in complex datasets
+- Improved ability to identify meaningful patterns in complex datasets and extract actionable insights
-- Learned to choose analysis methods that match available resources and time
+- Learned to choose analysis methods that match available resources and time constraints while maintaining analytical rigor
-- Developed better understanding of data limitations and uncertainty
+- Developed better understanding of data limitations, uncertainty, and quality assessment techniques
-- Built some confidence in working with real-world, messy data
+- Built confidence in working with real-world, messy data and handling unexpected data challenges
+- Enhanced project management and documentation skills through milestone coordination

+### Amro Mohamed

+#### Contributions

+- Responsible for completing the Exploratory Data Analysis (EDA) part of the project
+- Focused on understanding key patterns, distributions, and relationships in the data
+- Analyzed case types, detention durations, and legal representation timelines
+- Developed comprehensive visualizations and statistical summaries for the dataset
+- Created detailed documentation of findings and methodologies used

+#### Challenges

+- Lack of consistent communication and availability within the team affected collaboration efficiency
+- Difficulty aligning on shared goals and resolving blockers in a timely manner
+- Working with large, complex datasets required significant time and computational resources
+- Balancing thoroughness of analysis with project timeline constraints

+#### Progress

+- Gained extensive experience in exploratory data analysis techniques
+- Developed skills in data visualization and pattern recognition
+- Improved ability to work independently while maintaining project standards
+- Enhanced understanding of immigration case data structures and relationships
+- Built proficiency in statistical analysis and interpretation

-### Member2
+### Muhammad Shahroz

+#### Contributions

+- Participated in data analysis and EDA activities during this milestone
+- Contributed to team discussions and decision-making processes
+- Supported data exploration efforts and documentation tasks
+- Engaged with learning new analytical techniques and methodologies

+#### Challenges

+- Communication within the team could have been better coordinated
+- Adjusting to new analytical tools and methods while meeting project deadlines
+- Working across different time zones and availability schedules
+- Balancing learning curve with productive contribution to team goals

+#### Progress

+- Learned about data analysis and EDA methodologies in this milestone
+- Gained insights from observing how other team members approached problems
+- Developed new ideas and perspectives through collaborative work
+- Improved understanding of real-world data analysis challenges and solutions
+- Enhanced technical skills through hands-on experience with the dataset